 The Crawleys would fish for salmon on their own estate and had space for a smoke house.
-The best I can muster is our annual family fishing trip off the Alaskan coast.
+My family annually fishes off the Alaskan coast.
 I come home with hundreds of pounds of salmon which is perfect for smoking.
 I save money by preparing the salmon at home, using smoked salt instead of smoking.

 - Fresh salmon (at least 1 pound, perferably wild, cut into two equal pieces)

 - 1/4 cup brown sugar (per pound of fish)